 Case Summary

-The state of California, and other cities and groups, filed suit against President Trump in response to his "Memorandum on Excluding Illegal Aliens From the Apportionment Base Following the 2020 Census."
-Plaintiffs have argued that the President's Memorandum violates both constitutional and federal statutory requirements that all persons be included in the official state population counts, regardless of their immigration or citizenship status.
-Plaintiffs have also alleged that the President's Memorandum is motivated by an intent to discriminate against Hispanic and immigrant communities, thereby implicating equal protection and due process concerns.
-The plaintiffs have requested that the court declare the President's Memorandum unlawful and order the Census Bureau to include undocumented residents in the official state population counts.
-This case was consolidated with San Jose v.
-Trump on August 14, 2020.
+On July 28, 2020, the State of California, various cities, and civil rights organizations filed a federal lawsuit against President Donald Trump challenging his “Memorandum on Excluding Illegal Aliens from the Apportionment Base Following the 2020 Census” as unconstitutional and unlawful.
+Plaintiffs argued that the U.S. Constitution and federal Census-related statutes require all persons to be included in official state population counts regardless of their citizenship status and that the President’s memorandum was motivated by discriminatory intent in violation of the Equal Protection and Due Process Clauses.
+They requested a judicial declaration that the memorandum was unlawful and an order requiring the Census Bureau to include undocumented residents in official state population totals.

-The U.S. District Court for the Northern District of California, San Jose Division, ruled that the Presidential Memorandum violates both the U.S. Constitution and various federal statutes on October 22, 2020, and issued an injunction barring its implementation.
-The case was appealed to both the U.S. Court of Appeals for the Ninth Circuit and the U.S. Supreme Court on October 23, 2020.
+• On October 22, 2020, the district court held the memorandum violated the U.S. Constitution and federal law and issued an injunction barring its implementation.
+Defendants filed notices of appeal to the U.S. Court of Appeals for the Ninth Circuit and the U.S. Supreme Court the next day.

-On January 4, 2021, the Supreme Court ordered that the case be remanded back to the district court with instructions to be dismissed for lack of jurisdiction in light of the Court's ruling in Trump v.
+• On January 4, 2021, SCOTUS remanded the case back to the district court with instruction to dismiss for lack of jurisdiction in light of SCOTUS’s ruling in a related case, Trump v.
 New York.
-On January 11, 2021, the Defendants-Appellants filed an unopposed motion for voluntary dismissal, which the Ninth Circuit granted on January 21, 2021, dismissing the appeal and ending the lawsuit.
+The district court dismissed the case on January 7, 2021.

 Case Library